 Here at P.S.195, we prioritize core academics and STEM.
 Here, you can read more about our curriculum.

-Our school utilizes MyView Literacy as its core ELA curriculum.
+Our school utilizes the HMH Into Reading as a core ELA curriculum.
+The HMH Into Reading curriculum is based on research in the essential elements of literacy with scaffolds for multilingual learners and a Spanish-English biliteracy solution.
 The program encompasses foundational skills, reading comprehension, fluency, vocabulary, spelling and writing through thematic units of study.
 Formative and summative assessments, in addition to problem based learning tasks allow us to monitor student progress, and provide real world application of skills.

 Grades pre-k through 5 use enVision Math.
 EnVision math is a curriculum that uses problem-based learning where students are required to think critically about real world math problems using various math strategies methods and practices to to arrive at solutions.
 Students are taught to articulate their mathematical process as well as apply critical thinking skills when solving problems.